supercollider/supercollider/README_OS_X.md

     `-DCMAKE_OSX_ARCHITECTURES='i386'`

-  * or combine a 32- and 64-bit version into a bundle (i.e. build a universal binary).
+    or combine a 32- and 64-bit version into a bundle (i.e. build a universal binary).
     This is only possible up until OSX 10.6 and requires the dependencies (Qtlibs & readline) to be universal builds too:

     `-DCMAKE_OSX_ARCHITECTURES='i386;x86_64'`

-  * by default the SCClassLibrary is installed into the application bundle.
-There is a cmake option to create symlinks of the SCClassLibrary in the source instead.
-This way, if you change your classes, the changes will show up in your SC git-repository.
-To turn on this symlinking add:

-    `-DSC_SYMLINK_CLASSLIB=ON`
+ * Normally, homebrew installations of readline are detected automatically, and building with readline is only required if you plan to use SuperCollider from the terminal.
+To link to a non-standard version of readline, you can use:
+    `-DREADLINE_INCLUDE_DIR='/path/to/readline/include'`
+    `-DREADLINE_LIBRARY='/path/to/readline/lib/libreadline.dylib'`

   * If you run into trouble on a 10.8 system using an older version of the master branch, you might want to try passing in the root folder of to 10.7 SDK as compiler flag `isysroot`.
     This was reported to have helped complete building successfully in the past, but is not